mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |             | reportType                     | 7 (b6 - b0) | 0x0E      | reportMostRecentConfirmedDTC   | Always  |
 +-------------+--------------------------------+-------------+-----------+--------------------------------+---------+

-.. note:: The exact trigger condition is setting confirmedDTC DTC status bit (b3).
+.. note:: The returned DTC is the most recent one detected with confirmedDTC status bit (b3) set since the last
+    :ref:`ClearDiagnosticInformation <knowledge-base-service-clear-diagnostic-information>`.

 reportMirrorMemoryDTCByStatusMask (0x0F)
 ''''''''''''''''''''''''''''''''''''''''
-The client can request all DTCs matching a given status mask (*DTCStatusMask*) in DTC mirror memory.
+This sub-function can be used by the client to request all DTCs in the DTC mirror memory that match a given status mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020